hackle/blog-rust/raw/generics-keep-it-generic.md

 That's it!
 That's the most important thing to know about generics.

 No way!
 You say, this can't be!
 Generics is way cooler than this dumb stuff.
 Where goes the magic?
-Oh we shall see, there should be no magic; actually, most magic out there are tricks to cheat generics, and are frowned upon.
+Oh well, we shall see, there should be no magic; actually, most magic out there are tricks to cheat generics, and should really be frowned upon, not celebrated.

-## Cheat
+## Cheating generics

 Back at the time, as a C# programmer I couldn't accept the "generic" nature of *generics* (hello!), and really tried to prove otherwise.
 For example, what if I do this?